CSP02/CSPSH/README.md

 **Planned improvements**
 - Add some more themes.
-- Add more language support.
+- Add more language support. well done by giving c lang highlighting for any other langs.
-- Actually tried to add css and html language support but it's a bit hard so I will release it as a minor update.

 **Example**